mchjohnson13/UFOs/README.md

 ### Unfiltered Webpage
 ![Unfiltered Webpage](/static/images/webPage_1.PNG)
 ### Using Filters
 The table can be filtered by entering filter values into the textboxes to the left.
 The table can be filtered by Date, City, State, Country, and Shape.
+The filter is case-senstive.
 #### Filter by date (1/5/2010)
 ![Filter by date](/static/images/webPage_filter20100105.PNG)